 When would you wish you had a home management binder?

 Let’s think about some possible scenarios besides the obvious…

-- Babysitters.
-They need to have access so they know what to do, what to remember, and how to handle anything that pops up.
+- Babysitters need access so they know what to do, remember, and how to handle anything that pops up.

 - Some utility or equipment fails… do you know how to find contact details quickly?
 What if the internet’s out, and you need to contact the power company or your plumber?